-How to Use LinkedIn to Job Search
+Use LinkedIn to Boost Your Job Search

 Complete and Update Your Profile

-The more complete your LinkedIn profile, the more chances that you will be found and contacted by an employer.
-Use your LinkedIn profile like a resume and provide prospective employers with detailed information about your skills and experiences.
+The more complete your LinkedIn profile, the greater your chances of being found and contacted by an employer.
+Use your LinkedIn profile as a resume and provide prospective employers with detailed information about your skills and experiences.

 You can also strengthen your profile by adding links, such as a link to your professional website or online portfolio.